 Finally, let’s explore an anecdote about implied commitment and expectations:

-None of these services model or anecdotes should be challenging to grasp.
-To deliver quality services, predictability is required, costs are predictable thus, revenue streams need to be predictable.
-To provide quality service delivery, you have to staff using a predictable revenue stream, you have to harden schedules, resource allocation, etc… If you can’t; service delivery problems, unhappy customers, etc… are a foregone conclusion.
+None of these service models or anecdotes should be challenging to grasp.
+To deliver quality services, predictability is required; costs are predictable; thus, revenue streams need to be predictable.
+To provide quality service delivery, you must staff using a predictable revenue stream, harden schedules, resource allocation, etc… If you can’t, service delivery problems, unhappy customers, etc… are a foregone conclusion.
 Accommodation is not a strategy for quality delivery or survival.

 Everything-as-a-Service is real and powered by Humans-as-a-Service (HuaaS).
 Given the finite nature of the human species, we’ve begun leveraging automation (call it ML/DL/AI or just old-fashioned automation) to create value beyond viewing HuaaS as just another widget.
-To accomplish value creation, finite resources need to be applied to high-yield investments.
+To create value, finite resources must be applied to high-yield investments.
 This will always mean that decisions will continuously need to be made on where to focus, and these decisions may differ from day to day as conditions change.
 Doing things faster, with greater accuracy, with less risk, etc… requires intellect.
 The shift from a 100:1 time to value (TtV) ratio to a 1:100 TtV ratio is at the heart of the knowledge economy.
 The economic principles of an industrial economy cannot be applied to a knowledge economy.